Friday, November 26, 2010

 Documentation

 Luther, Exposing the Myth originally cited "De Liv.
 Chris.
 Tom.
 4:2", but later removed this reference.
-Now, no documentation is given.
+In current versions no documentation is given.
 A few years back I pointed out this reference didn't make any sense.
-I've since uncovered the quote was taken from this source, which documents the quote as "De Lib.
+I've since uncovered the quote was taken from this source, which documents the quote correctly as "De Lib.
 Chris.
 Tom.
 4:2."
-Back in 2006 I speculated the quote appeared to be a condensed version of a section from Luther's "The Freedom of a Christian."
+This reference is to the first collected publication of Luther's writings, The Wittenberg Edition (1539-1559).
+Some years back I speculated the quote appeared to be a condensed version of a section from Luther's "The Freedom of a Christian."
 "De Lib.
-Chris" is indeed an abbreviated title of this treatise in Latin: De Libertate Christiana.
-The Latin text can be found here, begining on page 219.
+Chris" is an abbreviated title of this treatise in Latin: De Libertate Christiana.
+In context, the quote is not as it appears as presented by Luther, Exposing the Myth, it is condensed.
+Note the sentence breaks in similar citations of this quote from the 1800's:

 Context